olivia-mauger/tutorials/docs/source/inheritance.rst

 Method Overriding, Revisited
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The last topic we will briefly discuss in this introduction to **inheritance** is **method overriding**.
-If this concept is completely new to you, it would be a good idea to review the tutorial "Method Overriding" in "Properties of Classes and Objects".
+If this concept is completely new to you, it would be a good idea to review the tutorial :ref:`Method Overriding<Method Overriding>`.

 As a refresher, method overriding is when the programmer provides a new default implementation for a pre-provided method in a class.
 In order to properly override a method, the overridden method header must exactly match the header of the original method.
 The method body may -- and should -- be different.